 Suzanne Badillo has over 23 years of experience as a physical therapist, and has specialized in women’s health for the majority of that time.
 She worked as the director of the women’s health program at the Rehabilitation Institute of Chicago (now the Shirley Ryan Ability Lab), then started her own private practice (Link Physical Therapy in Evanston) with a colleague three years ago.
 She is also the mother of three kids, ages 11, 8 and 7.

-Did you have a c-section, experience pelvic pain, digestion issues, or want to return to high-intensity exercise?
+Did you have a c-section?
+Are you experiencing pelvic pain, digestion issues, or want to return to high-intensity exercise?

 Q: One of the most common questions that I always hear from moms is about pelvic pain and what is common versus normal.
 Can you talk about that?